 “I’ve just treid this now for 20 mins.
 Again I loved it and needed it big time.
 Thank you so much!”

 “Really liking the simplicity of this yet really effective.”

 “This is so good — I realized recently I had been overtraining.
 I dropped 2-3 of my workouts per week down to Zone 2 and have been feeling great.”

 “I just did this and it was so great — felt much better for my body.
 Currently 4 months post natal and yearning for cardio without impact — thought HIIT was the only real option but now I’m just going to do this!
 Thanks!”

 Did you like this post?
 Follow me on Instagram for daily workout inspiration and tips and join my weekly Wednesday Wisdom newsletter where I dive deep into the latest topics to help you train smarter and live better.
 Need something to tie you over while stuck at home?
-Download my FREE guide Band Training for Lifters here (includes info on what bands I use and a discount code to purchase them online).
+Download my app PRGRM and train with my Adapt program, entirely with resistance bands.